 About 30 experts delved into these and more topics at the 2024 Pension Research Council symposium, titled “Retirement Saving, Investment, and Spending: New Lessons from Behavioral Research.”
 Mitchell, a professor of business economics and public policy as well as executive director of the Council, joined Wharton finance professor Nikolai Roussanov to host the two-day event, which marked the Council’s 70th anniversary.

 The symposium explored key behavioral factors impacting retirement wealth creation, including conscientiousness and emotional stability, how long people expect to live, how much they expect to spend in retirement, and the decline of cognitive skills with advancing age.
-Other factors included gender differences placing women at a disadvantage in their wherewithal to save, and shortcomings in retirement plan design.
+Other factors include gender differences placing women at a disadvantage in their wherewithal to save, and shortcomings in retirement plan design.

 Knowledge of retirement saving opportunities, along with financial literacy and numeracy, are, of course, prerequisites for retirement preparedness, but they are not enough.
 Noncognitive skills — soft personality traits like conscientiousness, stress resistance, grit, and locus of control (people’s beliefs about the extent to which they can control events in their lives) — also impact retirement readiness, according to Kim Peijnenburg, a professor at the EDHEC Business School in Nice, France.